SPEAK WITH A TEAM MEMBER (770) 920-6030

 When there is no will, the family members will nominate someone to become an administrator.
 The administrator will only be authorized to act once the court has appointed them to their position.

 If the family members cannot agree on a representative, the court will take over and appoint someone as administrator to handle the estate, including real estate.
-The same can also happen when a previously appointed administrator was removed for mismanaging the estate.
+The same can happen when a previously appointed administrator is removed for mismanaging the estate.

 If another person is listed on the property’s deed aside from the deceased, they may also have the authority to manage the real estate.

-Real estate can be one of the most challenging areas to manage.
+Real estate can be one of the most challenging areas to manage during the probate process.
 You will have to determine who gets the property, whether or not you should sell it, and how to distribute the proceeds.

 On the other hand, if there is a co-owner, the real estate may be considered a non-probate asset.
-Depending on how the deed is titled, the surviving owner might take ownership of the property, and may not have to go through probate.
+Depending on how the deed is titled, the surviving owner might take ownership of the property and may not have to go through the probate process.

-What Happens to Real Estate When There Is More Than One Person Listed on the Deed?
+What Happens to Probate Real Estate When There Is More Than One Person Listed on the Deed?

 The deed will determine whether the property becomes part of the deceased’s estate or not, and it could be titled in different ways: